Qjbtiger/CAS-captcha/README.md

 1. Search it in Google Webstore [Here!](https://chrome.google.com/webstore/detail/sysu-cas-captcha-autofill/ipdlibcadfhbodhagdjdcaebnlgbjoko?utm_source=chrome-ntp-icon)

-2. Go to Release page to download the latest version `.crx` file and drag it in Chrome to install.
+2. Go to Release page to download the latest version `.zip` file and drag it in Chrome to install.